rails/webpacker/README.md

 Vue.component('OtherComponent', () => import('./OtherComponent'))
 ```

-You can use it in Single File Component as well:
+You can use it in a Single File Component as well:

 ```html
 <template>